 First party cookies

 These cookies are created by Bose.
 They are, for the most part, used to allow you to browse our Site and use its features.
 They may also assist in analytics activities.

 In addition to our proprietary cookies, some third-party and affiliated companies may place cookies on your computer, access them and associate web beacons with them.
 These cookies enable third party features or functionalities to be provided on or through the Site.
 The parties that set these third party cookies can recognise your device both when it visits our Site and also when it visits certain other websites.

 The types of first and third party cookies we use on the Site are:

-- Functional cookies: These cookies allow you to browse our Site or benefit from some of its features, such as memorising language preferences, placing orders online or using instant messaging support.
-Similar to essential cookies, if these cookies are disabled, it could impact your experience of using some site functionality, such as your set preferences
+- Functional cookies: These cookies allow you to browse our Site or benefit from some of its enhanced features, such as memorising language preferences or using instant messaging support.
+Similar to strictly necessary cookies, if these cookies are disabled, it could impact your experience to use some Site functionality, such as your set preferences.

-- Online behavioural advertising cookies: These cookies, provided by our third-party advertising partners, collect several types of data about your browsing habits, as well as your preferences for products and services.
-This information allows Bose and our third-party advertising providers to display relevant advertisements on the Site and other sites you visit
+- Targeting cookies: These cookies, provided by our third-party advertising partners, collect information about your browsing habits, as well as your preferences for products and services.
+This information allows Bose and our third-party advertising providers to display relevant content and advertisements on our Site and other sites you visit.

 To refuse these various types of cookies, please follow the instructions below under the section “Cookie management”.